Leaderboard

 7 points

-Sorry that some of you have had negative experiences, or heard negative things about CP.
+2. Sorry that some of you have had negative experiences, or heard negative things about CP.
 Through the years I've been a member, a moderator and an admin over there, and any negative comments about TRF that you may have come across at our forum are from a few vocal individuals, and don't represent a forum wide attitude about TRF by our membership or administration.
 I know that Julie and Ken, the founders of Counterparts, have always had a friendly, cooperative arrangement with the folks that run your site here, and have never said anything but positive things about TRF, it's admins, and membership in general.
 All of us have formed friendships outside of the board world in "real life" with TRF members, and any perception of ill-will is greatly exaggerated.
 Yeah, we've got some pretty interesting characters over there, but once the shock of the "Free Speech Zone" policy of the site wears off a little, it's pretty entertaining.
-I hope you give us another shot sometime! ~ Casey7 points
+I hope you give us another shot sometime! ~ Casey

 4 points

-Rudy of Tri-Net was a paranoid megalomaniac, and if memory serves, he even suffered legal consequences due to his pathological behavior regarding Rush, the band, and their promoters/managers/record label.
+6. Rudy of Tri-Net was a paranoid megalomaniac, and if memory serves, he even suffered legal consequences due to his pathological behavior regarding Rush, the band, and their promoters/managers/record label.
 Some former cohorts of Rudy broke away to form Counterparts.
 They, in turn, acted like dysfunctional children in running their site.
 They devoted much of their time and bandwidth to perpetuating their feud with Rudy.
 Their site was, not surprisingly, the opposite of the oppressive Tri-Net in that they held an "anything goes" moderation philosophy.
 In short, conflict was GOOD.
 They enjoyed and even contributed to any and all arguments - in-house as well as outside.
 Counterparts was/is the Jerry Springer Show; no class, trashy, and an embarrassment to all Rush fan organizations everywhere.
 Those sites are irrelevent.
-All that matters is THE RUSH FORUM - a truly outstanding website with awesome administrators. :haz: :haz: :haz:4 points
+All that matters is THE RUSH FORUM - a truly outstanding website with awesome administrators. :haz: :haz: :haz:

-http://wac.450f.edgecastcdn.net/80450F/ultimateclassicrock.com/files/2014/08/Peter-Frampton-Kevin-Winter.jpg We’ve all been to concerts where we’ve felt powerless to stop people around us from blocking our view by taking video.
+9. http://wac.450f.edgecastcdn.net/80450F/ultimateclassicrock.com/files/2014/08/Peter-Frampton-Kevin-Winter.jpg We’ve all been to concerts where we’ve felt powerless to stop people around us from blocking our view by taking video.
 Fortunately, there is Peter Frampton, who recently had an encounter with a rude fan regarding the practice.
 Before Frampton’s show Sunday night (Aug.
 3) at the Palladium in Carmel, IN, fans were told by club management that they were not allowed to take video or use flash photography.
 However, that didn’t stop one couple up front, who kept taking photos and video all night long despite being told to put their phones away.
 As Onstage Magazine reports, “At first, Peter kept gesturing to them, saying, ‘No, don’t do that.
 Stop!”
 But they just did not get the hint.
 He was frantically looking for security, but they were nowhere nearby….Peter quickly turned around and turned his back to the audience and played that way for several moments.”
 Eventually, someone from the venue intervened, and the couple stopped.
 But only briefly.
 During ‘Do You Feel Like We Do,’ Frampton had finally had enough.
 “As he neared the end of the song, you could see the absolute look of desperation and frustration on Peter’s face.
 I have never seen an artist so upset before.
 Once, and he stormed off the stage.
 At his breaking point, and the guy in the front row unrelenting – apparently with no self-control considering he’s already flipped Peter off and turned around and called the rest of the audience a bunch of deadbeats – Peter ends the song, walks over and with a huge smile on his face bends down and says, ‘Hey can I see that?
 Can I see the photos you’ve been taking?’
 The guy hands him his phone and Peter stands up, spins, and flings for the rafters!
 Yes!
 The phone went flying to the back of the stage and we all erupted in cheers!
 With years of experience playing guitar, we just knew he had a great arm!”
-Unfortunately, we do not have video of the incident, because that would be way too ironic. :haz: :haz: :haz: http://ultimateclassicrock.com/peter-frampton-throws-cell-phone/3 points
+Unfortunately, we do not have video of the incident, because that would be way too ironic. :haz: :haz: :haz: http://ultimateclassicrock.com/peter-frampton-throws-cell-phone/

 3 points